 This one in particular makes me feel uncomfortable, like I’m seeing something that I shouldn’t, that she is unaware and vulnerable.
 Not exactly the feeling I was trying to portray in this image.

 Here, the opening of a birds nest frames the baby birds.
+The circle of the nest feels like a spiral taking the viewer straight to the baby birds mouth.

 In this one, my son’s arms frame his face.
 He had just lost his second tooth, and of course we had to document the milestone!
+Also notice there is nothing else in the image distracting us from his face.

 Using the available natural light or lack of to frame your subject is also effective.
 It is a more subtle approach to framing, in my opinion, but it is a beautiful way to highlight not only your subject, but gorgeous light.

 The light here, makes a great shape for Sanford to snooze in.
+The lines are leading your straight to the dog and the subject is really being brought to the viewers attention.

 The same goes for framing with shadows or darkness.
+Since the photograph is only lit in one place, the viewer is forced to draw their attention there.

 If you want to get fancy, you can use more than one element at a time.
 The bed is framed by the tree.
 Delia is both framed in the headboard and the light from the iPad.